haplo-org/haplo-standard-plugins-dev/README.md

 Use `haplo-plugin` to push this to a Haplo server with development enabled.
 This version will override the built-in plugin.

+To try the examples in an application, create one with

+    db/init_app.sh haplo teststandard.haplodev00.local "Test Standard" minimal_with_common_permissions 123456

+and create a user with a representative object for testing.

 ### License

 Haplo is licensed under the Mozilla Public License Version 2.0.
 See the LICENSE file for full details.